 Levels of Sedation

 There are three basic levels offered offer—mild, moderate, and deep sedation.
 Each level involves a different technique, and the level that is appropriate for you, that will keep you completely comfortable throughout your visit, will depend on your anxiety level and previous dental experiences.
-Sometimes patients who aren’t all that anxious will also choose sedation in order to be able to accomplish a great deal of work in a single appointment.
+Sometimes patients who aren’t all that anxious will also choose sedation so that more dental work can be accomplished in a single appointment.

 Nitrous oxide is the mildest level of sedation.
 It is commonly referred to as laughing gas.
 What can you expect?